 “The distribution of the eruptions is a poor match to the model predictions,” de Kleer said, “but future observations will tell us whether this is just because the sample size is too small, or because the models are too simplified.
 Or perhaps we’ll learn that local geological factors play a much greater role in determining where and when the volcanoes erupt than the physics of tidal heating do.”

-One key target of interest was Io’s most powerful persistent volcano, Loki Patera shown toward bottom of image above, which brightens by more than a factor of 10 every 1-2 years.
+One key target of interest was Io’s most powerful persistent volcano, Loki Patera shown toward bottom of image above..
 A patera is an irregular crater, usually volcanic.
 It brightens and fades about every 460 or 480 days, according to an analysis published by Dr. de Kleer and colleagues in the Geophysical Research Letters in May 2019.

 If Loki Patera continues to wax and wane into the next few years as predicted, reports Sokol, that time frame would match other cyclical variations in how Io orbits Jupiter — providing a suggestive link between changing tides exerted by Jupiter and the ebbs and flows of surface volcanoes